About us

 Our history

-Initially incubated at WEF in partnership with Deloitte and co-chaired by US NAM and CEPI, RVMC’s first phase was dedicated to building a robust community of partners, fostering regional collaboration, and developing the RVMC Framework which outlines eight essential building blocks for a sustainable vaccine manufacturing ecosystem.
-RVMC also received support by international initiatives such as the Hiroshima G7 Global Health Task Force.
+Incubated at the World Economic Forum in partnership with Deloitte and co-chaired by NAM and CEPI, RVMC’s first phase focused on building momentum - bringing together a diverse community of partners, strengthening regional collaboration, and developing the RVMC Framework.
+This framework defines eight essential building blocks for creating resilient, sustainable, regional vaccine manufacturing ecosystems.

 Who we are